guide / cobra ending

 COBRA end date

 Anchor the date COBRA actually ends under the notice or plan communication.
-If the user is dropping COBRA early, keep that fact separate because official Marketplace guidance can treat it differently.
+If you are dropping COBRA early, keep that fact separate because official Marketplace guidance can treat it differently.

 Options to compare